RIF Field Station

 Location

-The station is located in Raufarhöfn, a small village on the northeast coast of Melrakkaslétta peninsula in Northeast Iceland.
-The peninsula is the northernmost lowland area in Iceland, only 3 km south from the Arctic Circle.
-The northern part is an important area for conservation, especially as a habitat for many bird species.
-The area has no protection status according to the Nature Conservation Act but is listed as an internationally Important Bird Area (IBA) by BirdLife International and as an area that should be protected in the Icelandic Nature Conservation Register (Icel. náttúruminjaskrá – Melrakkaslétta nr.
-538).
-Most of the area is privately owned but some of the abandoned farms are owned by the government, including the old farm Rif.
+The station is located in Raufarhöfn, a small village on the northeast coast of the Melrakkaslétta peninsula in Northeast Iceland.
+The peninsula is the northernmost lowland area in Iceland, only 3 km south of the Arctic Circle.
+The northern part of the peninsula is an important area for conservation, especially as a habitat for many bird species.
+The area has no protection status according to the Nature Conservation Act but is listed as an internationally Important Bird Area (IBA) by BirdLife International.
+Most of the area is privately owned but some of the abandoned farms are owned by the Government of Iceland.

 Facilities